 Managing Business Travel Risk During Uncertain Times

-Recommendations include monitoring local media and the consulate on social media for the latest news.
-Travelers should also check the OSAC website for the crime and safety report for the region and their flight status on the airport’s website.
+Travelers should also monitor the local media and the consulate on social media for the latest news.
+The OSAC website crime and safety report provides additional information regarding the region.

 Leverage In-Country Resources

 If your business must send an employee for essential travel, contact a local representative for on-the-ground reports before anyone travels.
 Individuals in the area can often provide little known, useful information.